Southern United States: Reconstruction and Jim Crow era

-Nearly all Southerners, black and white, suffered economically as a result of the Civil War.
+Nearly all Southerners, Black and white, suffered economically as a result of the Civil War.
 Within a few years cotton production and harvest was back to pre-war levels, but low prices through much of the 19th century hampered recovery.
 They encouraged immigration by Chinese and Italian laborers into the Mississippi Delta.
-While the first Chinese entered as indentured laborers from Cuba, the majority came in the early 20th century.
+While the first Chinese Americans entered as indentured laborers from Cuba, the majority came in the early 20th century.
 Neither group stayed long at rural farm labor.
-The Chinese became merchants and established stores in small towns throughout the Delta, establishing a place between white and black.
+The Chinese population became merchants and established stores in small towns throughout the Delta, establishing a place between white and Black.

-Migrations continued in the late 19th and early 20th centuries among both blacks and whites.
-In the last two decades of the 19th century about 141,000 blacks left the South, and more after 1900, totaling a loss of 537,000.
-After that the movement increased in what became known as the Great Migration from 1910 to 1940, and the Second Great Migration through 1970.
+Migrations continued in the late 19th and early 20th centuries among both Black and white populations.
+In the last two decades of the 19th century, about 141,000 Black Americans left the South, and more after 1900, totaling a loss of 537,000.
+After that, the movement increased in what became known as the Great Migration from 1910 to 1940, and the Second Great Migration through 1970.
 Even more whites left the South, some going to California for opportunities and others heading to Northern industrial cities after 1900.
 Between 1880 and 1910, the loss of whites totaled 1,243,000.
 Five million more left between 1940 and 1970.

 From 1890 to 1908, ten of the eleven former Confederate states, along with Oklahoma upon statehood, passed disenfranchising constitutions or amendments that introduced voter registration barriers – such as poll taxes, residency requirements and literacy tests – that were hard for minorities to meet.
 Most African Americans, most Mexican Americans, and tens of thousands of poor whites were disenfranchised, losing the vote for decades.
 In some states, grandfather clauses temporarily exempted white illiterates from literacy tests.
 The numbers of voters dropped drastically throughout the former Confederacy as a result.
 This can be seen via the feature "Turnout in Presidential and Midterm Elections" at the University of Texas' Politics: Barriers to Voting.
 Alabama, which had established universal white suffrage in 1819 when it became a state, also substantially reduced voting by poor whites.
 Democrat-controlled legislatures passed Jim Crow laws to segregate public facilities and services, including transportation.